testflows/TestFlows-WebSite/source/_posts/blog/get-your-software-covered-using-covering-arrays.md

 ---
+post: true
 title: Get Your Software Covered Using Covering Arrays
-description: Article about how TestFlows enables using covering arrays as part of combinatorial testing
+description: Article about how TestFlows enables using covering arrays as part of combinatorial testing.
 date: 2023-10-02
 author: Vitaliy Zakaznikov
 image: